Streamliner cars (rail): In operation

-One of the most notable trains equipped with Streamlined cars was the California Zephyr jointly operated by Chicago, Burlington and Quincy Railroad (CB&Q), Denver and Rio Grande Western Railroad (D&RGW) and Western Pacific Railroad (WP).
-Other US railroads followed and by 1955 the Canadian National Railway and the Canadian Pacific Railway also operated trains, e.g. The Canadian, with Streamlined cars.
+From the 1930s through the 1950s, many trains in the United States and Canada were upgraded with streamliner cars.
+One of the most notable trains equipped with such cars was the California Zephyr, jointly operated by Chicago, Burlington and Quincy Railroad (CB&Q), Denver and Rio Grande Western Railroad (D&RGW) and Western Pacific Railroad (WP).
+By 1955 the Canadian National Railway (CN) and the Canadian Pacific Railway (CP) also operated trains with streamliner cars, such CP's The Canadian and CN's Super Continental.

-In 1971 Amtrak received 1200 streamliner cars as heritage-fleet from the US railroads.
-After refurbishment the cars were used until the late 1990s/early 2000s, with some cars, chiefly baggage and dining cars, used into the late 2010s, until Amtrak retired all of its heritage equipment in 2019.
-The Canadian Via Rail still operates trains with streamlined cars.
+In 1971, Amtrak took over all intercity passenger rail service in the United States.
+Approximately 1200 streamliner cars were inherited by Amtrak to run these services.
+In the late 1970s Amtrak began a program to rebuild these cars to use Head-end power (HEP).
+These rebuilt cars were known as the Heritage Fleet.
+This rebuild program extended the lifetime of most of the cars by about 20-40 years, as most were used until the late 1990s/early 2000s, with some cars, chiefly baggage and dining cars, used into the late 2010s, until Amtrak retired all of its heritage equipment in 2019.
+The Canadian, now operated by Via Rail, is the only train in North America that still operates with a full "streamliner" trainset.